 By signing up for this retreat you are agreeing to:

 2) Do jobs and chores - do some chores around the camp.
-You will be assigned an ongoing job or requested to help with cleaning and organizing at the end of the week.
+You will have the option of choosing an ongoing job or helping with cleaning and organizing at the end of the week.
 The Samish Island Campground is staffed by a small volunteer staff and costs are held low by asking the visiting group to leave the camp as clean as they found it.